katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 Hi there, I'm Katie! 🙋🏻‍♀️

-This is a fuss-free, simple guide to create your GitHub portfolio.
+This is a **fuss-free, simple** guide to create your GitHub portfolio.

 It's perfect for
 - Beginners in data science who wants to showcase samples of work, or projects.
-- Serves as a digital resume and proof you have the skills in your resume.
+- Serves as a digital resume and proof that you have the skills in your resume.
 - A fun way to keep track of your projects.

-## Introduction

-Let's understand some of the alien terms that you will see on GitHub.

-`Repository/repo` means `folder`.
-It is similar to creating folders on your computer.
-Each repository represents one folder.
-You can create multiple repositories for different projects.

-`README.md` is a default note, or summary that is usually included in each repo.
-It acts as the "homepage" of your repo where you can introduce the project,  provide a summary, or anything - so feel free to write it.

 **Why I created this repo?**
 - I was once intimidated by GitHub myself.
 I signed up for an account in July and left it aside as I did not understand how it works.